 What this is for

 Lovable, Bolt, Cursor.
 The first draft of almost any product now takes days, not months.
 That is real progress.
-The problem is that the failure mode, describing what you want, shipping it fast, and discovering it was the wrong thing, now happens in days instead of months too.
+The failure mode that used to take months now takes days too: describe what you want, ship it fast, discover it was the wrong thing.
 The speed of execution went up.
 The quality of the brief did not.

 Every hour spent on a wrong build is an hour not spent learning from customers.